GusXKern/SQL_PROJECT_DATA_JOBS/README.md

     AVG(salary_year_avg) DESC
 LIMIT 50
 ```
+**Key Observations**:

+- **Cloud and Big Data Skills**: Cloud-related tools like GCP ($135,294), Azure ($122,692), and AWS ($106,888) are well-compensated, demonstrating the importance of cloud computing in data analytics.
+Big data tools such as Kafka ($135,000) and Spark ($105,242) highlight the demand for distributed data processing expertise.

+- **Data Visualization and Analytics Tools**: Skills like Tableau ($100,030), Qlik ($120,763), and Looker ($111,020) indicate that data storytelling and visualization remain critical but are not among the top-paying skills.
+Plotly ($122,500) is a standout among visualization libraries, suggesting increased demand for interactive, code-based visualizations.

+- **Popular Generalist Tools and Frameworks**:
+Python ($110,396) and its related libraries like Pandas ($133,169) and Numpy ($125,062) are well-paid, highlighting their versatility across roles.
+Generalist frameworks like Java ($125,147) and Angular ($138,516) indicate demand for integration between analytics and application development.

+- **Database and Query Skills**:
+SQL remains the backbone for most data roles, with SQL Server ($114,327) and MySQL ($99,500) being well-paid.
+Tools like Snowflake ($119,577) and MongoDB ($100,000) reflect increasing demand for modern data warehousing and NoSQL solutions.

 ![Average Salary by Skill](assets/q4.png)
 *Bar graph visualizing the average salary associated with each skill for NYC Data Analyst jobs; I made this visualization in PowerBI using CSV data generated from my SQL query results*